-Long-term care is one of the most important components of Medi-Cal.
+Long-term care is one of the most important components of the Medi-Cal program in California.
 If you or a loved one cannot perform two activities of daily living—such as eating, bathing, grooming, transferring, toileting—then you may qualify to have Medi-Cal pay for your skilled nursing facility.

 In order to qualify for Medi-Cal, you must meet the following eligibility requirements:

 There must be a determination by a doctor that you cannot perform 2 out of 5 activities of daily living.

 - Countable assets must be transferred outside of your name.